 If Someone Says Yes

 The way it works is that students have to find someone who answers yes to a question.
 If they say yes, they can ask a follow-up question or two.
 Then, they fill in the chart quickly with the answers.
+Students don’t have to write full sentences, but they can just jot down a note or two.

 If Someone Says No